Snowflyt/typora-copilot/README.md

 ### Manual Install

-_The following instructions for macOS users are only left here for future reference. macOS is not supported yet._

 1. Download the latest release from [the releases page](https://github.com/Snowfly-T/typora-copilot/releases) and unzip it.
 2. For Windows / Linux users, find `window.html` in your Typora installation folder, usually located at `<typora_root_path>/resources/`; For macOS users, find `index.html` in your Typora installation folder, usually located at `<typora_root_path>/Contents/Resources/TypeMark/`. `<typora_root_path>` is the path where Typora is installed, replace it with your real Typora installation path (note that the angle brackets `<` and `>` should also be removed).
 This folder is called Typora resource folder in the following steps.
 3. Create a folder named `copilot` in Typora resource folder.